Red Line Agreement

 As Giacomo Luciani (2013) writes: "Having formed IPC, [Calouste] Gulbenkian insisted that participants in the consortium sign what became known as the Red Line Agreement (Yergin 1991: 203–6).
 The red line was drawn on a map to define the territories formerly under the sovereignty of the Ottoman Empire, and the agreement stated that participants in the IPC consortium pledged to be involved in the exploitation of any oil to be discovered within the red line exclusively through consortia with the same composition as the IPC.
 Hence, if one of the IPC consortium members were to discover any oil or obtain a concession elsewhere within the red line, it would have to offer this asset to the remaining members in the same ‘geometry’ as in the IPC."It has been said that, at a meeting in 1928, Gulbenkian drew a red line on a map of the Middle East demarcating the boundaries of the area where the self-denial clause would be in effect.
 Gulbenkian said this was the boundary of the Ottoman Empire he knew in 1914.
-He should know, he added, because he was born in it and lived in it.
-The other partners looked on it attentively and did not object.
-They had already anticipated such a boundary.
-(According to some accounts, the “red line” was not drawn by Gulbenkian but by a French representative.)
+The other partners did not object.
+They had already anticipated such a boundary (according to some accounts, the “red line” was not drawn by Gulbenkian but by a French representative).
 Except for Gulbenkian, the partners were the supermajors of today.
-Within the “red line” lie the entire ex-Ottoman territory in the Middle East including the Arabian Peninsula (plus Turkey) but excluding Kuwait.
+Within the “red line” was the former Ottoman territory in the Middle East including the Arabian Peninsula (plus Turkey) but excluding Kuwait.
 Kuwait was excluded as it was meant to be a preserve for the British.